Skip to main content

 *Note: reappointment requests forms cannot be submitted to the OPA until the annual IDP is completed.
 The most common reason for a delay in processing a reappointment letter is an unsubmitted IDP.

 A comprehensive listing of resources for postdocs can be found on the OPA web site here.
-The NIH Advanced Trainee Handbook, 2019 for Graduate Students, Postdocs, Research Fellows and Clinical Fellows and the National Postdoctoral Association are also good sources of information.
+The NIH Office of Intramural Training & Education and the National Postdoctoral Association are also good sources of information.

 Departments/programs complete the appropriate new hire and payroll forms and processes required by human resources (VU or VUMC).

-For VU Postdocs only: Bringing in a new postdoc (first time)- See the guide in the Oracle Help Center Hire a new postdoc
+For VU Postdocs: Bringing in a new postdoc (first time)- See the guide in the Oracle Help Center Hire a new postdoc

 Postdoctoral Compensation